jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

 The world was still reeling from Harambe's passing and the start of Brexit.

-My grandmother, at home in Louisville, Kentucky was relaxing in her patio home.
-She was watching pundits debate the merits of these developments when her phone began to ring.
+My grandmother, at home in Louisville, Kentucky, was relaxing in her patio home: she was watching pundits debate the merits of these developments when her phone began to ring.

 Excited, she muted the television and stood up to answer the phone.
-She didn't recognize the number, oddly.
+She didn't recognize the number.
 "Still, it may be important." she thought.
-She answered the phone.
+She answered it.

 "Grandma?
 Are you there?"
 I said.
 "It's me, James, and I'm in trouble."

 Her heart sank.

 "I need your help.
-I was caught with marijuana and I'm calling you from a holding cell out west - I need you to wire $20,000 to this account for bail, this is my only call.
+I was caught with marijuana and arrested."

+"I'm calling you from a holding cell out west -
+I need you to wire $20,000 to this account for bail, this is my only call.
 Do you have a pen?"

 While I was blissfully up to no good at 22 living in Portland, Oregon and working for Jaguar Land Rover, I can